OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-02.md

 ## 1 Corinthians 2:10

-For to us God revealed them through the Spirit; for the Spirit searches all things, even the depths of God.
+For God revealed these things to us through the Spirit; for the Spirit explores all things, even the depths of God.

 ## 1 Corinthians 2:11

-For who among people knows the thoughts of a person except the spirit of the person that is in him?
-So also the thoughts of God no one knows, except the Spirit of God.
+For who among people knows the thoughts of a person except the spirit of the person within?
+In the same way, the thoughts of God are known by no one except the Spirit of God.

 ## 1 Corinthians 2:12

-Now we have not received the spirit of the world, but the Spirit who is from God, so that we may know the things freely given to us by God.
+Now we have not received the spirit of the world, but the Spirit who is from God, so that we may understand the things freely given to us by God.

 ## 1 Corinthians 2:13

-We also speak these things, not in words taught by human wisdom, but in those taught by the Spirit, combining spiritual thoughts with spiritual words.
+We also express these things, not in words taught by human wisdom, but in those taught by the Spirit, uniting spiritual thoughts with spiritual words.

 ## 1 Corinthians 2:14

-But a natural person does not accept the things of the Spirit of God, for they are foolishness to him; and he cannot understand them, because they are spiritually discerned.
+But a natural person does not accept the things of the Spirit of God, for they seem foolish to him; and he cannot understand them, because they are spiritually discerned.

 ## 1 Corinthians 2:15

-But the one who is spiritual discerns all things, yet he himself is discerned by no one.
+But the one who is spiritual evaluates all things, yet he himself is evaluated by no one.

 ## 1 Corinthians 2:16